juju/docs/src/en/reference-status.md

-Title: Charm/Unit statuses and their meanings
+Title: Charm unit status and their meanings

 # Unit status